rivertale/hand2/README.md

    <details>
    <summary>(What hand2 actually does)</summary>

+   1. Finds repositories prefixed by `hw1` in Compiler-s24.

-   1. Retrieves students' last pushed commit before `2024-03-24 23:59:59` and calculate their penalties.
+   2. Retrieves their last pushed commit before `2024-03-24 23:59:59` and calculate the penalties.

-   2. Finds the sheet `hw1` in the spreadsheet.
+   3. Finds the `hw1` sheet in the spreadsheet.

-   3. Iterates through the sheet and outputs a penalty for each student (100% if not submitted).
+   4. Iterates through the sheet and outputs a penalty for each student (100% if not submitted).

    </details>